Why Blogs are Important for Business

 Remember our affiliate link to the Amazon Echo Dot?
 Well, more people than ever use the voice search capability on these devices.
 Rather than a standard two word key word search, now they ask questions and use much longer key phrases.
 Going back to the affiliate tips, you will see I have now used the affiliate link for the Echo Dot 3 times in this article.
 This gives you an idea of what your affiliate articles should look like.

-- Understand why blogs are important for business
+- Understand why blogs for business are important

 - Create regular and interesting blogs